fgsoftware1/limine-barebones/README.md

 ## where to go from here

-The first thing you should do after booting from qloader2 is loading your own [GDT](https://osdev.wiki/x86:structures:gdt)
+The first thing you should do after booting from limine is loading your own [GDT](https://osdev.wiki/x86:structures:gdt)

 * Load an [IDT](https://osdev.wiki/x86:structures:gdt) so that exceptions and interrupts can be handled
 * Write a physical memory allocator, a good starting point is a bitmap allocator